 For many years, I was guilty of feeding myself the Standard American Diet (S.A.D. - and yes it is!), as well as feeding the same S.A.D. processed food diet to all the wonderful dogs and cats I've been lucky enough to share my home and life with over the years.
 I didn't know better, and they suffered right along with me because of my ignorance.
 After all, if it's sold at the store, it must be safe and healthy, right?
-Walk the junk food aisles (hint: that would be pretty much any aisle other than the outside edges of the store where you find all of the fresh food) and see if this is the case...
-My rule these days when it comes to grocery items is if it has a list of ingredients, especially those that you can't identify or pronounce, then best to leave it on the shelf and move along.
+Walk down the aisles of your favorite grocery store and see if this is the case...
+My rule these days when it comes to grocery items is if it has a list of ingredients, especially those that I can't identify or pronounce, I just leave it on the shelf and move along.
 Best to stick to raw, whole foods, organic when possible.

 When it comes to feeding my dogs, if it has an ingredient list other than whole, raw meat, I leave it on the shelf.
 They are, after all, carnivores!
 I've never heard of a wolf going out of its way to find a bag of kibble, or scavenging in a corn field or veggie patch, have you?
 Our dogs are nearly identical, digestively speaking, to their cousin the grey wolf, as our beautiful felines are digestively much the same as their cousin the lion.
 Always look to nature to show us the way!